adrianengine/gcp-img/README.md

   src="https://lh3.googleusercontent.com/…"
   config="[{'screen':320,'size':320},{'screen':600,'size':640},{'screen':1024,'size':960}]"></gcp-img>
 ```
-The above example shows usage of the `config` attribute:
+The above example shows usage of the read-only `config` attribute:

 - The `config` attribute holds a JS object converted to text with the configuration of the image to be displayed.